After Losing PA Gerrymander Battle, GOP Rep. Costello Won’t Seek Reelection

 “Plus I think there is a lot of hate out there, from the left especially, and it’s a very angry environment,” he said.
 “It is a sad commentary on the state of our culture and political environment.
 It’s not me doing it, but I am the one who gets the brunt of it.”

-In an interview with MSNBC’s Kasie Hunt’s on Sunday night, Costello was candid about the pressure on Republican lawmakers heading into the midterms.
+In an interview with MSNBC’s Kasie Hunt on Sunday night, Costello was candid about the pressure on Republican lawmakers heading into the midterms.

 “What I’ve found is that no matter how much you speak out, those who don’t support the president, it’s not going to be enough for them,” he said.
 “At that moment in time, you get really stridently pro-Trump Republicans bothered at you because you’re not defending the president.
 I’m not so sure there’s an easy answer to that conundrum.”